testillano/h2agent/docs/api/README.md

   - *requestMethod*: any supported method (*POST*, *GET*, *PUT*, *DELETE*, *HEAD*).
 Mandatory.
   - *requestUri*: event *URI* selected.
 Mandatory.
   - *eventNumber*: position selected (*1..N*; *-1 for last*) within events list.
 Optional: if not provided, all the history may be purged.

+  > **Concurrency note**: `eventNumber` is a positional index.
+When multiple concurrent flows share the same key, positions may shift as events are inserted or deleted by other flows, making positional addressing unreliable in that scenario.

   This target, as its source counterpart, **admits variables substitution**.